 The Peter Huessy Congressional Breakfast Seminars continue a series began in 1983 as a parallel effort to the nation’s strategic modernization, space and arms control agenda.
 In 1985, we added a missile defense series and then in 2000 we added a homeland security component.

-We have also hosted on occasion a separate, complimentary series on such matters as airlift, space and strategic bomber modernization, and a high level dinner series with such speakers as Fran Townsend, James Miller, James Cartwright, and General Alexander.
-Parallel to this effort is our new Space Power to the War Fighter breakfast series that is held the first Friday of each month from February-November 2014
+We have also hosted on occasion a separate, complementary series on such matters as airlift, space and strategic bomber modernization, and a high level dinner series with such speakers as Fran Townsend, James Miller, James Cartwright, and General Alexander.
+Parallel to this effort is our new Space Power to the War Fighter breakfast series that is held the first Friday of each month from February-November 2014.

 The nuclear deterrence and missile defense congressional breakfast series hears from senior administration and top congressional leaders in strategic nuclear matters, missile defense policy, space, arms control and proliferation matters, and homeland security.